Conservation is an important issue, but knowing where you should start can be hard.

-If you want to do direct action, this is the organization for you.
+If you want to do direct action, this organization is for you.
 They do things like remove ghost nets to help protect our oceans!

-You can volunteer for this organization to help clean beaches, or take part in the Ocean Conservancy ‘s International Coastal Cleanup !
+You can volunteer for this organization to help clean beaches or participate in the Ocean Conservancy’s International Coastal Cleanup!
 There are many conservation opportunities available through Project Aware.

 If you’re interested in pursuing a career in marine conservation, you can volunteer with Marine Conservation Institute and receive training and experience.

 This is another option for those who want to help protect whales and dolphins.
 They offer research opportunities as well as conservation internships, among other things!

-If you’re interested in direct action, Greenpeace might be a good fit for you.
+Greenpeace might be a good fit for you if you’re interested in direct action.
 They focus on protecting the oceans!

 Conservation Volunteer Abroad

-There are also countless conservation organizations volunteer abroad opportunities where you can travel the world while doing good!
-It’s a win-win situation, because not only do you get to learn about cultures and places you might not otherwise ever get to experience, but you also get to help make a difference.
+There are also countless conservation organizations and volunteer abroad opportunities where you can travel the world while doing good!
+It’s a win-win situation because not only do you get to learn about cultures and places you might not otherwise ever get to experience, but you also get to help make a difference.

 - Habitat for Humanity offers conservation volunteer opportunities in the US and abroad!

-- Countries around the world have conservation volunteer programs that can help you see new places while doing good.
+- Countries worldwide have conservation volunteer programs that can help you see new places while doing good.

-- If you want to teach English or pursue a career in conservation, there are options available for both through conservation volunteer abroad programs.
+- If you want to teach English or pursue a career in conservation, both options are available through conservation volunteer abroad programs.

-- Conservation volunteer opportunities are available in many countries around the world, with countless conservation organizations.
+- Conservation volunteer opportunities are available in many countries, with countless conservation organizations.

 - National Park Service is another good resource for conservation volunteer work at home!